A travel guide for single parents (Save money and avoid stress with these tips!)

 Here’s a part of solo parent travel that bugs me.
 At a lot of all-inclusive resorts (where you pay per person, not per room) and on cruises, you’ll often get stung with a “single supplement” if you’re the only adult traveling.

-Often times, the single supplement won’t be added separately to the price of the room.
-Instead, you’ll be charged the same rate for 1 adult as you would if there were 2 adults traveling because they’ll base their price on double occupancy.
-At some all-inclusive resorts, the price for 1 adult isn’t half of what it would be for 2 adults, but somewhere in between.
+Oftentimes, the single supplement won’t be added separately to the price of the room.
+Instead, you’ll be charged the same rate for one adult as you would if there were two adults traveling because they’ll base their price on double occupancy.
+At some all-inclusive resorts, the price for 1 adult isn’t half of what it would be for two adults, but somewhere in between.

-Here’s an example for 2 adults at the all-inclusive Viva Wyndham Fortuna Beach.
-The rate is $378 per night, or $189 per adult.
+Here’s an example for two adults at the all-inclusive Viva Wyndham Fortuna Beach.
+The rate is $386 per night — or $193 per adult.

 You’d expect if one adult were traveling, the rate would be about 50% less.
-But it’s not – a single traveler would pay an $283 for the night, which isn’t nearly half price.
+But it’s not — a single traveler would pay $289 for the night, which isn’t nearly half price.

-Luckily, there are a few brands which offer family-friendly programs and waive the single supplement if you’re traveling solo with your kids.
+Luckily, there are a few brands that offer family-friendly programs and waive the single supplement if you’re traveling solo with your kids.
 For example, Vacation Express offers all-inclusive “Smile” resorts with amenities like kid’s clubs, entertainment, and no single supplement.
-We stayed at a Smile resort (booked through Vacation Express’ parent company, Sunwing) a few years ago in Cuba, and the kids had a blast.
+Jasmin stayed at a Smile resort (booked through Vacation Express’ parent company, Sunwing) a few years ago in Cuba, and her kids had a blast.

-Plus, if you book a resort stay with cards like the Capital One® Venture® Rewards Credit Card or Barclaycard Arrival Plus® World Elite Mastercard®, you can erase the cost of your vacation with miles.
+Plus, if you book a resort stay with cards like the Capital One Venture Rewards Credit Card, you can redeem your miles for recent travel to potentially offset the entire cost of your trip!
 The same concept applies to cruises.